-Unknown Marrakech: 8 Things to Know before Venturing to the City
+Unknown Marrakech… Things to Know before Your Visit

 Marrakech… A dream destination for many travelers all over the world.
 An African city with strong cultural traditions.
 And yet, it’s open and acceptable of the foreigners eager to explore what was previously considered not a safe destination to travel to.
 Marrakech is a city that entices with its splendid riads, busy souks, traditional food, bright colors, and friendly people.
 So dreamy, mysterious, and alluring… However, Marrakech is one of those places that you need to know a few things about before embarking on an adventure.

-But considering all pros and cons and many other things to know, Marrakech is definitely worth a visit, even if just once in a lifetime.
-A trip that dispels all too gorgeous images of Marrakech out-of-this-world décor and gigantic feasts that social media throws at you.
-Instagram portraits Marrakech as a fairy-tale city, a place of absolute beauty and relaxation.
+But considering all pros and cons and many other things to know, Marrakech is definitely worth a visit even if just once in a lifetime.
+Often Instagram portraits Marrakech as a fairy-tale city, a place of absolute beauty and relaxation.
 But is it all true?

 Get to Know the Real Marrakech